Chaitanya (film)

-Chaitanya is a 1991 Indian Telugu-language action road film, written and directed by Prathap K. Pothan.
+Chaitanya is a 1991 Indian Telugu-language action road film, written and directed by Prathap K. Pothan in his only Telugu directorial to date.
 Produced by Sathyam Babu, the film Starred Nagarjuna, Gautami, and Girish Karnad in pivotal roles and with music composed by Ilaiyaraaja.
 It was simultaneously dubbed into Tamil and Malayalam as Madras To Goa.

 Plot

 Chaitanya is the chief mechanic for the upcoming Roots Challenge 1991 Automotive rally race – which starts via the route from Chennai coast to Goa coast, a route which is noted for illegal drug trade and arms trafficking.
 Retired Major Harischandra Prasad is the chief guest for the rally, and his daughter Padmini also competes for the Roots Challenge Trophy.

 Chaitanya's journalist friend Sudhakar witnesses the murder of the city D.I.G. in a park.
 The D.I.G.'s murder happens to have been planned by an underworld gangster.
 Later, Sudhakar is murdered by a gang near his garage because he witnessed the murder of the D.I.G.
 Chaitanya finds himself beaten by the gang after he comes to the assistance of Sudhakar.
 When he regains his senses, he finds himself with a revolver in his hand and in police custody, arrested and charged with the homicide of the friend he tried to assist.
 With evidence pointing toward his guilt, he has virtually no defense and may well spend the rest of his life in prison or be hanged.
 He manages to escape from the jail with the help of Chaitanya's garage assistant, Golconda (a drunkard), through the journalist's friend (Joseph) in a water tanker.
 Disguised as the journalist's friend, the gangster's henchman is hidden in the tanker.